hiimivantang/kafka-testcases-ansible/README.md

 ## Requirements
 1. Ansible installed on control node
-2. Specify all the brokers in hosts.yml.
+2. Specify all the brokers and client hostnames in the hosts.yml.
 E.g.:
 ```yaml
 [node-1]
 ip-10-0-0-218.ap-southeast-1.compute.internal